 A required eight-week clerkship in surgery in an affiliated hospital.
-Students spend four weeks focusing on general surgery principles and procedures.
-The remaining four weeks are divided into subspecialty areas.
-The students spend two weeks in two of the following areas: orthopedics, neurosurgery, cardiovascular/thoracic surgery, ophthalmology, otorhinolaryngology/facial plastic surgery and urology.
+Students spend four weeks focusing on general surgery principles and procedures, and two weeks studying orthopedics.
+The remaining two weeks are spent in one of the following subspecialty areas: neurosurgery, cardiovascular/thoracic surgery, ophthalmology, otorhinolaryngology, facial plastic surgery or urology.
 8 semester hours.